MMControl: Unified Multi-Modal Control for Joint Audio-Video Generation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We study \textbf{Multi-Modal Controllable Joint Generation}, aiming to synthesize synchronized audio-video content guided by textual, reference, and structural signals.
-We propose \method, a unified framework built upon a joint Diffusion Transformer.
-Our approach introduces the \textbf{Multi-Modal Control Unit (MMCU)} to harmonize diverse inputs and leverages a \textbf{Dual-Stream Bypass} to inject modality-specific hints into a frozen generative backbone.
-Furthermore, \textbf{Modality-Specific Guidance Scaling} enables independent control over visual identity and acoustic timbre during inference.
-Quantitative and qualitative results show that \method achieves state-of-the-art performance in audio-visual synchronization and structural adherence to depth and pose constraints.
+We study Multi-Modal Controllable Joint Generation for synchronized audio-video synthesis guided by textual, reference, and structural signals.
+MMControl is a unified framework built on a joint Diffusion Transformer.
+It uses the Multi-Modal Control Unit (MMCU) to harmonize inputs and a Dual-Stream Bypass to inject modality-specific hints into a frozen generative backbone.
+Modality-Specific Guidance Scaling enables independent control over visual identity and acoustic timbre during inference.
+Quantitative and qualitative results show that MMControl achieves state-of-the-art audio-visual synchronization and structural adherence to depth and pose constraints.

 Despite promising results, challenges remain.
-Future work includes extending the framework to multi-character or conversational settings where complex cross-speaker synchronization and long-term temporal coherence are crucial.
+Future work includes extending the framework to multi-character or conversational settings requiring complex cross-speaker synchronization and long-term temporal coherence.
 We also aim to explore end-to-end systems adapting to diverse control modalities and unseen speech styles without task-specific fine-tuning.
-This work provides a foundation for multi-modal joint generation and encourages further progress toward unified, user-centric generative models for personalized media creation.
+This work lays a foundation for unified, user-centric multi-modal generation for personalized media creation.

 { }

 \thesection{\Alph{section}} \thefigure{S\arabic{figure}} \thetable{S\arabic{table}} \theequation{S\arabic{equation}}

 \theHsection{appendix.\Alph{section}} \theHfigure{S.\arabic{figure}} \theHtable{S.\arabic{table}} \theHequation{S.\arabic{equation}}